maihd/raylib-beef/README.md

 <img align="left" src="https://github.com/M0n7y5/raylib-beef/raw/master/img/raylib-beef-logo.png" width="256px">

-**raylib-beef** is a Beef wrapper library for **Raylib 3.7**, a simple and easy-to-use library.
+**raylib-beef** is a Beef wrapper library and Beefie Version for **Raylib 4.2.0**, a simple and easy-to-use library.
 In combination with the benefits of the Beef programming language, making games is pure satisfaction!

 > **Attention!** These bindings are still in development.
 Bugs may occur.
-	You can download this library with binaries from the [Release page](https://github.com/M0n7y5/raylib-beef/releases)!
+	You can download this library with binaries from the [Release page](https://github.com/maihd/raylib-beef/releases)!

-> **OS Support** is limited to Windows right now.
-I am only able test this library on Windows at the moment.
+> **OS Support** is limited to Windows/Wasm32 right now.
+I am only able test this library on Windows/Wasm32 at the moment.

 <br>
 <br>